Back to articles

-1. Residential Care Homes – Residential Care is the term used to describe the overall care and support offered at a care facility.
-It’s also referred to as “personal care”, “group living” or “assisted living.”
+1. Residential Care Homes - Residential care is the term used to describe the overall care and support offered at a care facility.
+It's also referred to as "personal care", “group living” or "assisted living."
 People who require assistance with things such as washing, clothing, mobility support, and so on, are cared for in a Residential Care Home.
-This type of care is ideal for those who require a little assistance now and then to enable them to continue doing the things they enjoy, but who can live independently for the most part.
+Residential care is ideal for those who require a little assistance now and then to enable them to continue doing the things they enjoy, but who can live independently for the most part.

 Residential Care Homes offer:

 2. Nursing Care Homes - Nursing Care encompasses all the benefits that Residential Care holds, as well as meeting medical needs.
 This type of care is ideal for individuals who require support due to physical limitations, mental health disorders, and long-term health conditions.
 Registered Nurses, District Nurses, and Nurse Practitioners have the skills and qualifications to dispense medication, contribute to a resident's plan of care, cooperate with medical professionals, provide personalised nursing care, and are charged with caring for those living in a Nursing Home.

 Nursing Care Homes offer:

 3. Care Homes with Dementia Care - A care home that specialises in Dementia Care will offer the same environment, facilities and support you would find in a Residential Care Home.
 It will, however, also be staffed with a team of specialists who are fully trained in Dementia Care.
 The home itself and the surroundings will have been designed with Dementia at the forefront of decisions; designed to make them feel safe and comfortable, large visible signage, orienting items such as large clocks, and use of contrasting colours for example.

 Care Home with Dementia Care offer: